 Revered President Maharaj is at Belur Math.
 He is keeping well.

-Swami Prabhananda ji is undergoing treatment in Seva Pratishthan, Kolkata, from 11 October.
+Swami Prabhananda ji is undergoing treatment in Seva Pratishthan from 11 October.

 Swami Bhajanananda ji is at Belur Math.
 He is keeping well.

-The birthday (janma-tithi) of Sri Ramakrishna Dev was celebrated at Belur Math on Tuesday, 21 February, with spiritual fervour and delight.
-Khichuri prasad was served to 18,000 devotees.
-The General Secretary presided over the public meeting held in the afternoon.
+The birthday (janma-tithi) of Holy Mother Sri Sarada Devi was celebrated at Belur Math on Wednesday, 15 December.
+Thousands of devotees attended the celebration throughout the day.
+Khichuri prasad was served to about 32,000 devotees.
+Swami Balabhadrananda chaired the public meeting held in the afternoon.

 Commemoration of the 125th Anniversary of the Ramakrishna Mission

 The following centres conducted programmes mentioned against their names:

 Dhaleswar, Agartala: A youths’ convention and a devotees’ convention on 13 and 14 November which were attended by 700 people in all.

 Hatamuniguda: A commemorative programme on 27 November attended by 750 people.

 Viveknagar, Agartala: A three-day youths’ camp from 28 to 30 December in which 631 people, including 305 resident delegates, took part.